 On November 15, 2016, Smith & Nephew sent an Urgent Product Recall Notification letter to all distributing hospitals and physicians.
 Medical professionals were instructed to inspect their inventory and locate any unused devices to quarantine immediately.
 Doctors were advised that both hip implants would be removed from the market and instructed to monitor their patients for symptoms of pain, swelling, limited mobility, and high levels of metal ions in the blood.

 How to Know If You Are Affected By a Recalled Hip Implant

-Individuals receiving the hip products were undergoing primary and revision surgery where other treatments and devices previously failed in rehabilitating hips.
+Individuals receiving hip products were undergoing primary and revision surgery where other treatments and devices previously failed in rehabilitating hips.
 These implants are primarily used to fix prior hip replacements in patients with severely damaged hip joints as a result of trauma or degenerative disease.

 Smith & Nephew’s Modular SMF and REDAPT Hip systems are indicated for uncemented use in individuals undergoing primary and revision hip surgery due to: